 ½ white onion, sliced

-5 sliced mushrooms, I used baby bellas
+5 sliced mushrooms, I used baby

 2 tablespoons Worcestershire sauce